Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Tofu is a processed soybean food component eaten by people of China, Thailand, Japan, and other East Asian and Southeast Asian countries.

-A staple ingredient in Thai and Chinese cookery, there are several ways to cook this food by changing its texture from smooth and soft to crisp and crunchy.
+A staple ingredient in Thai and Chinese cuisine, there are several ways to cook this food, changing its texture from smooth and soft to crisp and crunchy.

 According to Chinese folklore stories, it was first discovered by a Chinese woman-cook when she accidentally mixed a cup of fresh soy milk with nigari.

-Nigari, a mineral-rich by-product of the salt-making process, is a versatile pantry staple.
-It is basically the mineral-rich coagulant leftover after the salt is extracted from seawater.
+Nigari is a versatile pantry staple, a mineral-rich by-product of the salt-making process.
+It is the mineral-rich coagulant leftover after the salt is extracted from seawater.

 The minerals like Magnesium Chloride or Calcium Sulfate found in coagulants help to solidify the processed soy milk into tofu.